-When an account is past due, that means no payment was applied to the account as of the last payment due date.
+When an account is considered past due, that means the minimum required payment was not applied to the account as of the last payment due date.
 Your account technically becomes past due the moment after you miss the payment.
 Some credit card issuers immediately apply a late fee to your credit card.
 The account remains in the past due status until you make the required minimum payment to bring the account current.

 Once your account is past due, you can be charged a late fee, have your interest rate increased, or lose your ability to make purchases on your account.
-With a rewards credit card, you could lose all the rewards you've earned.
-A past due status can apply to any account that requires regular monthly payments by a due date.
+With a rewards credit card, you could lose all the rewards you've earned to date.
+A past due status can apply to any account that requires regular monthly payments that must be made by a specific date.

 What Happens When You're Past Due

-Even though your account can become past due the day you miss a payment, you have time it affects affects your credit rating.
+Even though your account can become past due the day you miss a payment, you will have time before it affects your credit rating.
 Your credit report won't show that your account is past due until your payment is 30 days late.
-Once the past due status is reported to the credit bureaus, it will affect your credit score.
+Once the past due status is reported to the credit bureaus, that's when it will affect your credit score.
 Loans that haven't had a payment made on them in 90 days can be labeled as nonaccrual loans.
 The tardier you become on paying your debts, the more it hurts your credit score.

 At 180 days (or six months) past due, your credit card will be charged off.
-You won't have the option to catch up on the past due balance and resume regular minimum payments.
+You won't have the option to catch up on the amount due balance and resume regular minimum payments.
 Instead, you'll only have the option to pay the balance in full.
-Your credit card issuer may assign or sell the account to a collection agency for further collection.
+And, your credit card issuer may assign or sell the account to a collection agency for further collection.
 Charge offs are very damaging to a credit report, and you will want to remove it as soon as possible.

-Some lenders give a payment grace period beyond the due date during which your payment can be received without penalty.
-For example, if your payment is due on the 5th of the month and you have a 10-day grace period, you’ll be considered past due on the 15th of the month.
-(Note: this is different from the credit card grace period that gives you a chance to avoid interest charges by paying your balance in full.)
+Some lenders allow a payment grace period beyond the due date, during which time your payment can be received without penalty.
+For example, if your payment is due on the fifth of the month and you have a 10-day grace period, you’ll be considered past due on the fifteenth of the month.
+It's worth noting that this is different from the credit card grace period that gives you a chance to avoid interest charges by paying your balance in full.

-Your credit card statement will include a past due amount.
-That amount will be much higher than your regular monthly payment depending on how past due your account has become.
+Your credit card statement includes a past due amount.
+That amount will be much higher than your regular monthly payment, depending on how past due your account has become.
 The past due amount is a sum of the minimum payments you've missed plus late fees that have been added to your account since your last payment due date.
-This is the amount you must pay to bring your account current again.
+This total is the amount you must pay to make your account current again.

-If you can't afford to pay the full amount required to bring your account current, talk to your creditor or lender about payment options.
-Your credit card issuer may be able to offer a payment arrangement that will make it easier to get your account out of past due status.
-Some lenders can apply forbearance to your account and add the past due amount to the balance of your loan and bring you out of past due status.
+If you can't afford to pay the full amount required to bring your account current, talk to your creditor — or lender — about payment options.
+Your credit card issuer may be able to offer a payment arrangement that will make it easier to get your account out of the hole.
+Some lenders can apply forbearance to your account and add the past due amount to the balance of your loan, and bring you out of past-due status.